-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D850 are two digital cameras that were officially introduced, respectively, in March 2013 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D850 are two digital cameras that were announced, respectively, in March 2013 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (D850) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 45.4 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Nikon D850.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (70 percent) than the Canon 100D.
 Moreover, the D850 is substantially heavier (147 percent) than the 100D.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.